 If you or a loved one suffered injuries in a pedestrian accident, Berger and Green can help you seek compensation for your medical treatment and other damages.
-Our Altoona pedestrian accident lawyers can prove negligence, calculate your losses, and seek fair recovery with a personal injury claim or lawsuit.
+Our Altoona personal injury lawyers can prove negligence, calculate your losses, and seek fair recovery with a personal injury claim or lawsuit.

 Common Pedestrian Accident Injuries